Welcome

 Arcane Bloodline

 Effect: An ancient mage with magic in their blood lay in your heritage.
-You gain the ability to use a single general cantrip (not a patron cantrip) even as a non-mage, and can cast it without limitation.
-A patron cantrip can be used if an agreement is reached with that patron.
+You gain the ability to use a single general cantrip (not a branch cantrip) even as a non-mage, and can cast it without limitation.
+A patron cantrip can only be used if an agreement is reached with that patron.

 Bonded